Molecular Medicine: Biological and Biomedical Sciences

 Core modules are: Neurobiology and Endocrinology; Innate and Adaptive Immunity in Disease; Molecular Haematology and Oncology; Microbial Diseases; Autoimmune and Inflammatory Conditions; Genomics, Metabolism and Disease; Molecular Diagnostics and Therapeutics; Cell Cycle and Cancer; and a Capstone Research Project in subject relevant to Molecular Medicine.

-The School of Biochemistry and Immunology awards up to two internships at the end of third year.
-The awards will take the form of salaries for six weeks to work in one of the research laboratories in the School of Biochemistry and Immunology.
+The School of Biochemistry and Immunology awards up to three internships at the end of third year.
+Selected students are paid for six weeks to work in one of the research labs in the school.
 Our students can also avail of internships in various laboratories in the US ( such as the University of Massachusetts) and Europe.
 Pharmaceutical companies have also sponsored a number of summer internships for our third year students.
 Further information on the year abroad programme, and a list of partner universities, can be found at: www.tcd.ie/biochemistry/undergraduate/exchange-programme

 Study Biological and Biomedical Sciences programme at Trinity